robert17/iotf-rtd/docs/libraries/embedded_c.rst

 -   org - Your organization ID
 -   type - The type of your device
 -   id - The device ID
--   authmethod - Method of authentication (the only value currently supported is “token”)
+-   authmethod - Method of authentication (the only value currently supported is "token")
--   authtoken - API key token (required if auth-method is “token”)
+-   authtoken - API key token (required if auth-method is "token")

 .. code:: c